The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant: Introduction

-In addition to classical statistics, deformed analogs of quantum statistics can be applied in the context of induced gravity~\cite{31,32}.
-The corresponding physical systems (e.g. quantum black holes) will be described by deformed thermostatistical functions and, by applying the Verlinde's approach to them, one obtains deformed analogs of the Einstein field equations.
-Adopting Ubriaco's one-parameter quantum group $SU_{q}(2)$ interacting boson gas model results in the respective $q$-deformed Einstein field equations~\cite{26}, the use of $(p, q)$-deformed Fermi gas model induces $(p,q)$-deformed Einstein field equations~\cite{27,28}, and for Viswanathan-Parthasarathy-Jagannathan-Chaichian (VPJC) $q$-deformed fermion gas model there arises $q$-deformed Einstein field equations~\cite{29}; likewise, with $q$-deformed fermion gas model in two-dimensional space yet another type of $q$-deformed Einstein field equations does emerge~\cite{30}.
+In addition to classical statistics, deformed analogs of quantum statistics can be applied in the context of induced gravity \cite{31,32}.\,\,The corresponding physical systems (e.g., quantum black holes) will be described by deformed thermostatistical functions and, by applying the Verlinde's approach to them, one obtains deformed analogs of the Einstein field equations.\,\,Adop\-ting Ubriaco's one-parameter quantum group $SU_{q}(2)$ interacting boson gas model results in the respective $q$-deformed Einstein field equations \cite{26}, the use of $(p, q)$-deformed Fermi gas model induces $(p,q)$-deformed Einstein field equations \cite{27,28}, and for Viswanathan--Parthasarathy--Jagannathan--Chaichian (VPJC) $q$-deformed fermion gas model there arises $q$-deformed Einstein field equations \cite{29}; likewise, with $q$-deformed fermion gas model in two-dimensional space yet another type of $q$-deformed Einstein field equations does emerge~\cite{30}.